COVID-19 and Loss of Taste and Smell

 While therapy options can vary, most patients with acute post-viral smell loss will be offered smell retraining therapy.
 You can think of this as physical therapy for the nose.
 The patient will spend time smelling certain scents each day, retraining the nerves in the olfactory tissue to pass along the appropriate messages to the brain.
 This can be critical in making sure your sense of smell returns as close to normal as possible.

-When should I see a doctor about loss of taste and smell as a result of COVID?
+When should I see a doctor about loss of taste and smell because of COVID?

-If you have not regained your sense of taste or smell within two weeks of recovering from COVID, you should schedule an appointment with an ear, nose and throat specialist.
+If you have not regained your sense of taste or smell within two weeks of recovering from COVID-19, you should schedule an appointment with an ear, nose and throat specialist.

 Those who begin treatment for loss of smell shortly after recovering tend to experience better results than those who wait longer.

 - Lechien, J. R., et al. “Prevalence and 6‐Month Recovery of Olfactory Dysfunction: a Multicentre Study of 1363 COVID‐19 Patients."